-There is a host of information on the NI Planning Portal, including NIEA Standing Advice and Guidance, to assist applicant and agents in the submission of planning applications.
-It is also clear from the Planning Policy Statements and the Strategic Planning Policy Statement the type of information needed to assess an application.
+There is a host of information online including the NI Planning Portal, NIEA Map Viewer, Department for Communities Map Viewer, DFI Rivers Map Viewer along with Standing Advice and Guidance from statutory consultees (e.g. DAERA NIEA) to assist applicant and agents in the submission of planning applications.
+It is also clear from the Strategic Planning Policy Statement, Regional Planning Policies and the Local Development Plan and their accompanying guidance documents, the type of information needed to assess an application.
+The Council's Validation Checklist provides advice on the information which must accompany types of applications.

-The Council will therefore expect the information to be included with the initial submission.
-It is not possible for Council to determine all the information required with a particular application since they will not be familiar with the site.
+The Council will expect all essential information to be included when the application is initially submitted.
+It is not possible for Council to determine all the information required with a particular application since it will not be familiar with the site.
 Neither is it the role of consultees to advise on the information required in support of an application.
 However, both the Council and consultees will provide advice and guidance where relevant.
-Applicants/agents should contact the planning office in either Enniskillen or Omagh if they have any particular query.
+Applicants/agents should contact the planning office if they have any particular query.